wizardishungry/jonwillia.ms/_posts/2018-02-02-static-linking.md

 LDFLAGS +=$(shell $(PKGCONFIG) --variable=libdir librtlsdr)/librtlsdr.a
 ```

-I've had varying success with this technique, [particularly running into problems on Linux](https://github.com/WIZARDISHUNGRY/vcvrack-rtlsdr/issues/26),
+I've had varying success with passing static libraries on the command line, [particularly running into problems on Linux](https://github.com/WIZARDISHUNGRY/vcvrack-rtlsdr/issues/26),
 but it works on Windows (with some conditional code for library naming) and Mac.

 If a library lacks pkg-config, I'd consider using the output of `ld -v` to enumerate search paths for `find`.